Prompt Highlighter: Interactive Control for Multi-Modal LLMs: Experiment Details

 \subsubsection{Speed and Memory}

+For processing two tokens compared to single-beam (greedy) inference in image description, batched inference enables parallel computation, adding only 7\% and 10\% to the memory and speed costs, respectively.
+We corroborate this with plotted relation curves for processing $N=0,\dots,140$ tokens, demonstrating that our method maintains controllability with minimal extra costs.

 As discussed in~\cref{sec:interp}, Prompt Highlighter imposes an additional computational load on the unconditional branch, and we validate its tangible impact in~\cref{tab:speed_mem}.
 Memory consumption with 8-bit loading confirms that the Prompt Highlighter is designed to be memory-efficient, making it feasible to run inference on a 13B model using commonly available GPUs, such as the NVIDIA-3090.
 This added load becomes noticeable when evaluating single-token prediction tasks, as the model is required to compute double KV values among tokens in its initial inference step.
 However, when employing KV-cache in the multiple-token generation, this extra load can be alleviated, as the doubled calculation with cached KVs does not become the bottleneck for inference speed or GPU memory consumption.

-This results our method only has a 10.5\% overall additional time and 7\% additional GPU memory.
+For processing two tokens compared to single-beam (greedy) inference in image description, batched inference enables parallel computation, adding only 7\% and 10\% to the memory and speed costs, respectively.
+We corroborate this with plotted relation curves in~\cref{fig:speedmem_curve} for processing $N=0,\dots,140$ tokens, demonstrating that our method maintains controllability with minimal extra costs.
 We also confirm that the commonly utilized inference strategy of introducing an extra beam search branch does not impair the quality of the descriptive task~(S-CLIP 0.809$\rightarrow$0.807 in~\cref{tab:speed_mem}), despite imposing an additional computational load.
 This also illustrates the practical effectiveness of Prompt Highlighter.